rhino-linux/rhino-system/README.md

-# rhino-system
+# rhinosystem

-A system information &amp; updates application
+A description of this project.